Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 Standard_Boolean BRepAlgoAPI_Defeaturing::IsDeleted(const TopoDS_Shape& theS);
 ~~~~

-For the usage of the Defeaturing algorithm on the Draw level the command <b>removefeatures</b> has been implemented.
+The command <b>removefeatures</b> allows using the Defeaturing algorithm on the Draw level.

-To track the history of a shape modification during Defeaturing the @ref occt_draw_hist "standard history commands" can be used.
+The @ref occt_draw_hist "standard history commands" can be used to track the history of shape modification during Defeaturing.

-For more details on commands above please refer the @ref occt_draw_defeaturing "Defeaturing commands" of the Draw test harness user guide.
+For more details on commands above, refer to the @ref occt_draw_defeaturing "Defeaturing commands" of the Draw test harness user guide.

-To have possibility to access the error/warning shapes of the operation use the *bdrawwarnshapes* command before running the algorithm (see command usage in the @ref occt_algorithms_ers "Errors and warnings reporting system" of Boolean operations user guide).

 @subsection occt_modalg_defeaturing_examples Examples

-Here are the few examples of defeaturing of the ANC101 model:
+Here are the examples of defeaturing of the ANC101 model:

 @figure{/user_guides/modeling_algos/images/modeling_algos_rf_im004.png,"ANC101 model",220}</td>